MWCC Records Office

 Maintaining Record Confidentiality

-Unless specifically requested the college will release to requesting third parties the “Directory Information” which includes student name, city of residence, major, enrollment status, degree status, honors received, and college email address.
+Unless specifically requested otherwise by the student, MWCC may release to requesting third parties the student’s “Directory Information”, which includes the student’s name, billing address, major, enrollment status, degree status, honors received, and college email address.

 DUA Training Opportunity Program Processing